hotschedules/slate/source/includes/making-a-call/hs-example.md

 </table>

 ####getLocations
-This method takes in a concept ID and store ID.
+This method takes in a **concept ID** and **store ID**.
 It returns an array of dataLocation objects, each of which represent one HotSchedules schedule location.

 The inputs of this method are the arguments defined by the following table.